Mohammad1745/graphsql-laravel/README.md

     }
    ```

 2. Set up e secret key in `.env`.
-The secret consist of two parts seperated by `.`.
-Use alphanumerics only.
+The secret consist of alphanumeric strings seperated by `.` .
+Ex: `cipher.scramble1st.scramble2nd.scramble3rd`
+The first part generates cipher of the string and successive parts scramble the ciphered string.
+It's recommended to
+use secret with at least 2 parts.
+Adding more parts will generate more complex encryption.
+Also keep in mind that
+encryption is expensive.
 Use the secret also in frontend during encryption

    ```
    GRAPHSQL_SECRET=Gxe44Ybneaexc74scescet3.DcYxw4a5